 Economic Equity

 The Port’s work focuses on closing the racial wealth gap through equitable development to promote job creation, improve property value, increase homeownership, and achieve the highest and best use of real estate.
-Real estate is a key driver of both economic outcomes and quality of life, and we always consider how can we do more within our scope to expand access to local opportunity through real estate.
+By prioritizing economic equity, we ensure our real estate initiatives drive meaningful economic outcomes and improve quality of life.
+Real estate is a key driver of both these outcomes and local opportunity, and we are constantly exploring how we can do more within our scope to advance economic equity through real estate.

 “When we talk about EE&I, we talk about it from a social perspective... but there’s a business opportunity (too).
 Ohio is number seven in the GDP list of top ten states, and has the lowest growth rate in the top 10.
 The power of EE&I can lift our GDP by 5% a year over the next five years.” - George Simms, President & CEO, Ohio Minority Supplier Development Council (OMSDC)